LET’S TALK CAMERAS 3

 Quad Bayer filter

 The Quad Bayer filter was originally developed by Sony while similar filters like the Tetracell and the 4-cell are produced by Samsung and Omnivision respectively.
-It is similar to a Bayer filter but it uses 4x blue, 4x red and 8x green.
+It is similar to a Bayer filter but it uses 4x blue, 4x red, and 8x green.

 It uses double the number of green filters compared to the other two.
 Why?
-Well this is because it is trying to mimic the human eye which is more receptive to green colour.
+Well, this is because it is trying to mimic the human eye which is more receptive to green colour.

-How cameras see colour
+How cameras see color

 Interpolation